No results for ""

 Use the JavaScript example in your console or Node.js to build your first audience.
 You can also jump to the SDK documentation for the LaunchDarkly React or Vue SDKs.

-When we execute our code, we observe that all three of our users receive False from our feature flag:
+When you execute the code, observe that all three of the contexts receive False from the feature flag.

-Return to the UI to target our feature flag to serve our beta tester.
+Return to the LaunchDarkly UI to target the feature flag on Carlos, the beta tester.

 Add your first targeting rule

-Return to our first feature flag in the UI, then adjust our feature flag to only target users with the kind "beta-user."
+Return to the feature flag in the LaunchDarkly UI, then set the feature flag to only target contexts with the kind "beta-user."

-First, we will click Add rule in our targeting section and click Build a custom rule:
+First, click Add rule in the flag targeting section, then click Build a custom rule:

 The dropdown menu to add a custom rule to a feature flag.